BrandonJAllison/webapi-challenge/README.md

 Design and build the necessary endpoints to:

 - [done] Perform CRUD operations on _projects_ and _actions_.
 When adding an action, make sure the `project_id` provided belongs to an existing `project`.
 If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
-- [ ] Retrieve the list of actions for a project.
+- [done] Retrieve the list of actions for a project.

 ### Database Schemas